 The Company has received necessary declaration from each independent director under Section 149(7) of the Companies Act, 2013, that he/ she meets the criteria of independence laid down in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25 of SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015.

-As per the provisions of the Companies Act, 2013 and artice 145 (b) of Article of Association of the company, Shri Raminder Singh Chadha, Managing Director of the Company, who has been longest in the office, retires by rotation at the ensuing AGM and, being eligible offer himself for reappointment.
+As per the provisions of the Companies Act, 2013 and article 145 (b) of Article of Association of the company, Mr .
+Jayvir Chadha (DIN: 02397468), Whole-Time Director of the Company, who is liable to retires by rotation at the ensuing AGM and, being eligible offer himself for reappointment.
 The Board recommends his reappointment.

 The Directors and Key Managerial Personnel (KMP) of the Company are summarized below: